imamousenotacat/re-browser-use/README.md

 I don't want to ruffle any feathers, but we, humble but rebellious mice 😜, don't like signing CLAs or working for free for someone who, [by their own admission](https://browser-use.com/careers), is here to "dominate".
 I do this just for fun.

-Besides, the code provided by this patch won't work if it's not accompanied by [re-patchright-python](https://github.com/imamousenotacat/re-patchright-python).

 I just wanted to make this work public.
 If someone finds this useful, they can incorporate it into their own projects.